HurpDurp/TF2Benchmarker/README.md

 4. Results are parsed from the `sourcebench.csv` file, and displayed in the results tab.
 5. Once finished, backed up files are restored, and temporary files are removed.

-### Pitfalls
+### Getting Accurate Results

-When benchmarking, it is important to note that there are a number of factors that can impact results.

 * Ensure that you close out all applications that could interfere with the benchmark.
-These include internet browsers, VoIP applications, etc.
+This include internet browsers, VoIP applications, etc.
-* Under normal conditions benchmarking can result in variations of ±2-3 fps between identical runs.
+* Under normal conditions, results can vary between ±2-3 fps between identical runs.
 * Keeping `-dxlevel` in the launch options can negatively affect performance, and cause crashes.
 Remember to remove it once you've set your DirectX level to the desired value.
-Do **not** manually set the directx level when using TFBench, instead use the DirectX version selector.
+Do **not** manually set the directx level when using TF2Bench, instead use the DirectX version selector.
 * The benchmark cannot run twice in once session when using the `-default` launch parameter ([#5](/../../issues/5)), thus baseline results when using the `Default` option may be inaccurate.